 Since using this color system for my ancestral files, I can now immediately indentify from a distance the category or grandparent to which each file belongs.
 By the way, this color filing system can also be used with notebooks, instead of file folders.
 Some genealogists use white notebooks and place a specific color cover and strip in spine for easy identification.

-.Also, visit the websites below:
+For more information, visit the websites below: